Employer of Record for Michigan

 Do I Need an EIN or Payroll Tax Number To Employ in Michigan?

-To employ workers in Michigan, you’ll need both an Employer Identification Number (EIN) and a Michigan Payroll Tax Number.
+To employ workers in Michigan, you’ll need both a Federal Employer Identification Number (EIN) and a Michigan Payroll Tax Number.
+These registrations will allow you to run payroll compliantly and make sure wages and taxes are reported correctly from day one.

 Working Hours in Michigan